Neeshi14/California-House-prediction-AI-agent/README.md

 Uses machine learning models for high accuracy.

-Interactive conversational interface for seamless user experience.

 # 2)Technologies Used

 Python (Pandas, NumPy, Scikit-Learn)

 Streamlit for the frontend

-Machine Learning (Linear Regression Models)
+Machine Learning (Random Forest Regressor)

 # 3) Run the application